 What is Illness Anxiety Disorder?

 In mild cases, Illness Anxiety Disorder is all about paying extra attention to the body.
 Where else in severe cases, it is more than that because patient suffering from this disease always seeks for medical assurance.
-Statements like ‘Nothing is wrong with your body or you are completely healthy’ don’t work in their favour.
+Statements like ‘Nothing is wrong with your body, or you are completely healthy’ don’t work in their favor.
 They always want to hear about their imaginary disease.

-In serious cases, the patient keeps changing doctors and search for the one who confirms the doubted disease.
-In these cases, medical assurance doesn’t last for a longer period of time.
+In severe cases, the patient keeps changing doctors and search for the one who confirms the doubted disease.
+In these cases, medical assurance doesn’t last for a more extended period.
 This issue is kind of similar to Obsessive-Compulsive Disorder.

-Despite the serious outcomes, there are a number of therapies that can help the patient.
-Illness anxiety disorder can be treated easily without investing a lot in medical treatments.
+Despite the severe outcomes, there are several therapies that can help the patient.
+Illness anxiety disorder can be treated quickly without investing a lot in medical treatments.

 Illness Anxiety Disorder Treatment

 There are various ways to treat Illness Anxiety Disorder, but the main goal is to control the patient’s fear.
 The main aim of this treatment is to eliminate the stress and discomfort that often leads them to the doctor.